hazemAmir/MappSent/README.md

     python build_train_sent_vect.py sg 100 5 0 2016 test

     here, we compute the sentence embeddings of the 2016 training set.
-    We also specify the parameter "test" to initialize a header file needed to compute the mapping matrix
+    We also specify the parameter "test" to initialize a header file needed to compute the mapping matrix.

 2- Build sentence embeddings of the test dataset